 Furthermore, I love Bevere’s revelation about Israel’s extravagance with God’s grace.
 As I read the words on his page, they seemed almost three-dimensional to me.
 They spoke to me and they rebuked me – all at once!

 Check it out.
-Have you ever noticed how the children of Israel got into such trouble in the dessert while Moses did not?
-They fell into recurrent disbelief, lived in rebellion and consistently complained about everything!
+Have you ever noticed how the children of Israel got into such trouble in the desert while Moses did not?
+They fell into recurrent disbelief, lived in rebellion, and consistently complained about everything!
 I often wondered what was up with them.
 Not long after, I would wonder “what’s up with me?”
 I do the same thing sometimes!

 Honestly, I never caught on until Bevere explained it so wittingly.
 The answer lies in the burning bush and the mountain in which Moses went to pray.

 Do you remember the burning bush?
 In Exodus 3, Moses was going about his usual work day when he noticed the bush burning.
 The bush burned but wasn’t consumed.
 Moses was puzzled.
 He went over to investigate this strange phenomenon.
 Little did he know he was walking into a life-changing encounter with the living God!
 He would never be the same after hearing the beautiful voice of our God.
 He cultivated a closeness to God at that moment that propelled him into His destiny!